The Adrenal Stress Index is a test of adrenal function. It can determine the functioning of the bodies stress gland.

 6. Skin regeneration

 Human skin regenerates mostly during the night.
 With higher night cortisol values, less skin regeneration takes place.
+So, a normal cortisol rhythm is essential for optimal skin health (See Figure 2).

 7. Thyroid function